coxrichuk/pushMenu/README.md

 # jQuery pushMenu (jQuery.pushMenu.js)

-## v1.0.2
+## v1.0.3

 > *pushMenu* is based on Manoela llic's [Multi Level Push Menu](https://github.com/codrops/MultiLevelPushMenu), but implemented with jQuery.

-This plugin is still in its very early stages, but more updates will be coming very sooner with some docs and more niceties
+This plugin is still in its very early stages, but more updates will be coming very soon with some docs and more niceties

 ## Demo